awmckinley/config/modules/msg.team/README.md

 # Team Collaboration Platforms

-Enterprise messaging and collaboration platforms that combine chat, video conferencing, file sharing, and team workspace features.
+Messaging and collaboration platforms for teams.